 Where have oil and gas licences been granted?

 There are 137 ongoing oil and gas licences granted in UK government licensing rounds.
 The most recent, the 14th onshore licensing round, was launched in 2014, the first since 2008.
 This resulted in another 93 licences being given to 22 successful applicants in 2015.

 It’s worth noting that these licences do not give permission for operations, but rather grant exclusivity to licensees for exploration and extraction of any hydrocarbon, including for shale gas and oil within the area.

 A spokesperson for the government’s Oil and Gas Authority (OGA), tells Carbon Brief:

 “Subject to planning permission, relevant scrutiny and other permits, a proposal for shale exploration could progress on any extant onshore licence, not just ones issued in the 13th or 14th rounds when the potential was first identified.”

 However, 63 of the 93 licences granted in 2015 are in areas of potential shale exploration, according to investigative website Drill or Drop.

 The video below shows the areas of shale gas and oil potential in the UK, based on maps from the OGA.

 Which parts of the UK are open to fracking?
+(Update: Note that the Scottish Government imposed an effective ban on fracking in October 2016).
 Animation by Rosamund Pearce for Carbon Brief.
 Maps from the Oil and Gas Authority.
 Music: ketsa (CC BY-NC-ND 4.0).
 Sound effect: dshogan (CC BY-NC 3.0).